Call-Up Probability Engine · Model v0.4 · How It Works

 CUS + CUP

-Feature scores sum to a 0–100 Composite Upward Score (CUS), which maps to a base call-up probability.
-Three sequential multipliers — org behavior, positional base rate, and service time — produce the final CUP.
+Feature scores sum to the CUS (0 to 100), which maps to a base call-up probability.
+Three sequential multipliers then produce the final CUP percentage shown on the leaderboard.

 Stage 3